singhanshika311/basic-age-calculator-app/README.md

 <body>

 <p>
-This app calcualtes the age by given date of birth , year.
+This app calculates the age by given date of birth , year.
 </p>